Curriculum by program year

 Your medical education begins with an orientation program that will set the stage for your time in medical school.
 Orientation is capped by a moving White Coat Ceremony where your family and friends join with the College faculty and staff to welcome you to the medical profession.
 Your learning will begin with a variety of educational formats including a heavy emphasis on small group and case-based learning.
 Your course in leadership earning you a Certificate in Leadership by the time of graduation will also start.
 Each week includes sessions in the art and practice of medicine where basic clinical skills will be learned along with topics such as medical ethics and professionalism.
 Evidence-based medicine sessions will also be provided on a weekly basis to help you master an evidence-based approach to clinical practice, population health, biostatistics and career-long learning.

 Clinical experiences in the first two years

-Before you arrive, you will have the opportunity to rank your preferences among the four campuses where you will complete your clinical clerkships.
-At the beginning of the program, you receive your assignment: Everett, Spokane, Tri-Cities or Vancouver.
-Then, early in your first year, your clinical experience begins.
+Before you arrive to start classes, you will have the opportunity to rank your preferences among the four campuses where you will complete most of your clinical training.
+At the beginning of the program, you receive your clinical campus assignment: Everett, Spokane, Tri-Cities or Vancouver.

-Very early immersion in clinical settings brings classroom lessons to life.
-By the time you have completed your first two months of medical school, you will begin to understand how it feels to be a doctor.
+During the first year you will have three week-long clinical sessions at your regional campus clinical sites working along-side seasoned physicians.
+This very early immersion in clinical settings brings classroom lessons to life.
+By the time you have completed your first two months of medical school, you will begin to understand how it feels to be a physician.